disability living allowance for children

-Disability Living Allowance (DLA) for children is a tax-free benefit designed to help with the extra costs of caring for a child with a disability or health condition.
+Disability Living Allowance (DLA) for children is a tax-free benefit that helps families cover the additional costs of caring for a child with a disability or health condition.

 What is Disability Living Allowance for Children and How Does It Work?